 Pennsylvania · CPAs

-Defending CPAs Against Ethics Complaints in Pennsylvania
+CPA Ethics Defense in Pennsylvania

 If you are a Pennsylvania cpa facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The Pennsylvania State Board of Accountancy has resources, lawyers, and investigators on its side.
 You should too.